Thomas T. Gaff House: Architecture

 The exterior architecture of the Thomas T. Gaff House is an example of a 17th-century Châteauesque manor, but only two rooms in the house follow French style.
 Gaff instructed the designers to include novel conveniences such as a hot-air system to dry clothes, a trapdoor to his icehouse so that deliveries could be made directly from the street, and cork insulation for his wine cellar.
 The interior features a mixture of 17th- and 18th-century designs.
 The main hall and dining room are lined with wooden paneling, Elizabethan wainscoting, and a sideboard that was originally used in an Italian monastery.
-The reception hall, which at one time doubled as a living room, contains a wooden stair rail with baroque scrollwork and walls that are covered with Louis XIII-style oak panelling.
-The drawing room resembles 18th-century interior design with lighter wood used for panelling and basic geometric lines.
+The reception hall, which at one time doubled as a living room, contains a wooden stair rail with baroque scrollwork and walls that are covered with Louis XIII style oak paneling.
+The drawing room resembles 18th-century interior design with lighter wood used for paneling and basic geometric lines.

 In the sitting room, a hidden, movable wooden wall reveals the two-story Edwardian ballroom, which features a multivaulted wooden ceiling and ornamental plasterwork.
 The wood that covers the ceiling was discovered during a repair operation.
 A dome with a stained-glass cupola is located above the center of the ballroom.
 This room is used for charity balls, formal dinners, and as a gallery and concert hall.

 There were originally 220 drawings of the house's design by de Sibour, but only 20 survived.